 Whether it’s a melodic score, a textural one, minimalist or something entirely different – everything I write needs to have character, personality and heart.
 From Darkest Day’s electric guitar and chamber strings sound, to Smoke & Sacrifice’s pastoral ambient folk, to the noir-tinged, acoustic-focused score to Narcos.

 Sampling is a hobby of mine too – I’m always hunting down interesting objects and instruments to record and use in the next project.
 Creativity, personality and an intimate and comprehensive connection to the story and characters makes the score – and the project by extension – a million times better, and on every project I see this alchemy as my main objective.
-Not to get a score that just ‘works well’ or ‘fits the project’ – but to discover and articulate the music you couldn’t imagine the project without.
+Not to get a score that just ‘works well enough’ – but to discover and articulate the music you couldn’t imagine the project without.